 1985

 The Names Project AIDS Memorial Quilt is conceived by LGBT activist Cleve Jones during a candlelight march, held in memory of Harvey Milk.
-The Names Project is an enormous quilt made up of individual panels created by lovers, familes, and friends to commemorating the names of people who have died of HIV/AIDS related causes.
+The Names Project is an enormous quilt made up of individual panels created by lovers, families, and friends to commemorating the names of people who have died of HIV/AIDS related causes.
 It is continually being added to.
 It is the largest piece of community folk art in the World.
 In Nova Scotia, panels are displayed in Halifax every year in late November-early December to mark International AIDS Awareness Week.

 1987 (CD Flag & NS Flag)